PrincetonUniversity/advanced-command-line/07_awk/README.md

 ```

 ## Conditionals and loops
-As you may expect, awk has support for if, else, for, while, and do.
+As you may expect from a scripting language, awk has support for if, else, for,
+while, and do.
 The syntax for conditionals is
 ```
 if (condition) {
 statement1;